-The winery is located in Worms in the German wine-growing region Rheinhessen, It was built in 1786 by the native Dutchman Peter Joseph Valckenberg (1764-1837).
-In 1808 he bought the remaining part of the Capuchin monastery "Stiftskirche Liebfrauenkirche" in Worms and most of the original vineyards of the famous Liebfraumilch, The business ascent started with the export of own wines to England and Scandinavia.
-Among the early customers were the Swedish royal house, the Duke of Norfolk and the poet Charles Dickens (1812-1870).
-Around 1900, the British trading house Berry Brothers & Rudd sold wines from the Liebfrauenstift-Kirchenstück in the same price range as the big wines from Bordeaux, for example Château Margaux and Château d'Yquem, Already in the middle of the 19th century Valckenberg exported its wines to all continents.
+The estate is located in Worms in the German wine-growing region Rheinhessen, It was built in 1786 by Dutch born Peter Joseph Valckenberg (1764-1837) founded.
+In 1808 he bought the still preserved part of the Capuchin monastery "Stiftskirche Liebfrauenkirche" in Worms and most of the original vineyards of the famous Liebfraumilch, The business rise began with the export of own wines to England and Scandinavia.
+Early customers included the Swedish royal family, the Duke of Norfolk and the poet Charles Dickens (1812-1870).
+Around 1900 the English trading company Berry Brothers & Rudd sold wines from the Liebfrauenstift-Kirchenstück in the same price range as the large plants from Bordeaux, for example Chateau Margaux and Château d'Yquem, Valckenberg already exported its wines to all continents in the middle of the 19th century.
 Peter Joseph was Mayor of Worms from 1812 until his death in 1837.
-The winery is today owned by the descendant in the seventh generation Wilhelm Steifensand.
-The former Capuchin monastery is today's manor house.
-It is led by managing directors Peter Bohn and Tilman Queins.
+The winery is now owned by the descendants of the seventh generation Wilhelm Steifensand.
+The former Capuchin monastery is today's estate building.
+It is managed by the managing directors Peter Bohn and Tilman Queins.